A Summary Of The Child Support Guidelines In Arizona

 If the parties have equal income and equal parenting time, there may not be a base child support amount, but rather only a pro-rata division of the health insurance and other described costs.
 If one party is the primary residential parent, the other party will generally have to pay child support (but not always depending upon the circumstances).

-As noted above, the obligated party often does not realize the party receiving child support also has an inherent child support obligation.
+As noted above, the parent paying support often does not realize the parent receiving child support also has an inherent child support obligation.
 Such is realized pursuant to the assumption that the cost of providing support for the children exceeds the amount received in monthly child support.
 Thus, the paying parent is paying his or her portion of the overall assumed cost in proportion to the comparative incomes of the parties.
 The overall calculations also realize that the paying parent also has his or her own expenses involved with his or her own parenting time.

 The cost of raising children as determined by the Arizona Child Support Guidelines is not limited to out of pocket costs for health care, meals and clothes.
-Rather, the Child Support Guidelines take into account national average costs (adjusted by state) for many inherent costs such as home size, utilities and various other costs.
+Rather, the Child Support Guidelines take into account national average costs (adjusted by state) for many inherent costs such as the home, utilities and various other costs.

 With regard to determining the child support amount pursuant to the child support worksheet, the parties first insert their respective incomes.
 After inserting each parties’ incomes, you will insert costs associated with the children’s health insurance, child care costs and other information that will provide for various adjustments to the child support amount as described below:

 - If one parent pays spousal maintenance to the other parent, the paying parent’s income is decreased and the recipient parent’s income is increased by the amount of such spousal maintenance award (the Court has the discretion to tax effect such payments).
-This changes the percentages of the parties’ respective incomes, which in turn changes the amount of the child support obligation.
+This changes the percentages of the parties’ respective Child Support Incomes, which in turn changes the amount of the Child Support Obligation.

-- If a party has other children (i.e. children from prior or subsequent relationships), such party generally receives a further downward adjustment to their income in the amount of their child support obligation (or presumed inherent child support obligation pursuant to the guidelines), which results in a change to the percentages.
+- If a party has other children (i.e. children from prior or subsequent relationships), such party generally receives a downward adjustment to their income in the amount of their child support obligation (or presumed inherent child support obligation pursuant to the guidelines).
 This does not apply to step-children.